 The firm offers a 7-point plan to reduce HAVS risks.

 Workers who sustain on-the-job injuries are typically entitled to North Carolina workers’ compensation benefits.
-If your claim is denied, you and your workers’ comp attorney can appeal the decision.
+If your claim is denied, you and your Charlotte workers compensation lawyer can appeal the decision.